-CarbonLoc is taking a leading role in the financing and development of carbon capture facilities.
-Combining Foss & Company’s industry-leading investment history with Battelle’s research and technology development, CarbonLoc will identify the most attractive emission sites to build carbon capture and sequestration facilities in the US.
+CarbonLoc is taking a leading role in the financing and development of carbon capture facilities, identifying the most attractive emission sites to build carbon capture and sequestration facilities in the US.
 The financing for these projects will be generated, in part, from the monetization of production 45Q tax credits.
 These tax credits, which offer a dollar-for-dollar reduction of a taxpayer’s federal tax liability, are anticipated to generate over a 12-year period from the date the capture facility is placed into service.
 The credit is in recognition of the need to subsidize an activity that has tremendous social benefit, but which may not be currently profitable.

 Traditionally, carbon dioxide emitters, such as natural gas plants, face a large monetary risk conducting internal research into ventures such as carbon capture.
-Through CarbonLoc, these manufacturers are able to leverage the funding and underwriting capabilities of Foss & Company as well as the research and knowledge of Battelle to do the leg work, mitigating larger risks and opening doors to a market segment currently not fully utilized.
+Through CarbonLoc, these manufacturers are able to leverage Foss & Company's capabilities to do the leg work, mitigating larger risks and opening doors to a market segment currently not fully utilized.